Skip to content

 User managementยป

-2. Select Users, IdP group mapping, or API keys
+2. In the Identity Management section, select Users, IdP group mapping, or API keys.

 See assigning roles to users for detailed instructions.